chriskrycho/v4.chriskrycho.com/2019/on-burnout-and-my-recent-job-change.txt

 ---
 Title: On Burnout and My Recent Job Change
 Subtitle: >
-    How the experience of burnout did—*and did not!*—contribute to my leaving Olo for LinkedIn.
+    How the experience of burnout did—<em>and did not!</em>—contribute to my leaving Olo for LinkedIn.
 Date: 2019-02-02 13:00
 Category: blog
 Tags: [burnout, career]